 - Only plant and requirement automata are supported.
 Automata with a supervisor kind, as well as kindless/regular automata (without a supervisory kind) are not supported. - Specifications without plant automata are not supported. - Events not declared as controllable or uncontrollable are not supported.
 This includes the tau event, both explicitly used on edges, as well as implicitly for edges without explicitly mentioned events. - The use of channels (events with data types) in requirements is not supported.
 That is, requirements that send or receive (with or without data) are not supported. - Only plant and requirement invariants are supported.
-Invariants with a supervisor kind, as well as kindless/regular invariants (without a supervisory kind) are not supported. - Continuous variables are not supported. - Only discrete/input variables with a boolean type, ranged integer type (e.g. int[0..5]), or enumeration type are supported.
-For integer types, ranges that include negative integer values are not supported.
-For algebraic variables and algebraic parameters of components, all types are supported.
-For constants, all types are supported. - Discrete variables must have supported initial values.
-If explicit initial values are given, they must be supported predicates (for boolean variables) or supported expressions as described below (for all other variables). - Automata with non-determinism for controllable events are not supported.
+Invariants with a supervisor kind, as well as kindless/regular invariants (without a supervisory kind) are not supported. - Continuous variables are not supported. - Discrete and input variables are supported, but only if they have a boolean type, ranged integer type (e.g. int[0..5]), or enumeration type.
+For integer types, ranges that include negative integer values are not supported. - Discrete variables must have supported initial values.
+If explicit initial values are given, they must be supported predicates (for boolean variables) or supported expressions as described below (for all other variables). - Constants, algebraic variables and algebraic parameters of components are supported as long as their values are supported in the context where they are used (as described below). - Automata with non-determinism for controllable events are not supported.
 That is, automata that have locations with multiple outgoing edges for the same controllable event, with overlapping guards (e.g. x > 1 and x < 4), are not supported.
-Note that this check is performed on the linearized guards, and may therefore lead to false positives, as the check is an over-approximation and guard overlap may be detected for unreachable states. - Conditional updates (if updates), multi-assignments, and partial variable assignments are not supported.

-• I/O declarations are ignored.
+Note that this check is performed on the linearized guards, and may therefore lead to false positives, as the check is an over-approximation and guard overlap may be detected for unreachable states. - Conditional updates (if updates), multi-assignments, and partial variable assignments are not supported. - I/O declarations are ignored.
 A warning is printed if a CIF/SVG input declaration is encountered.

-Only limited forms of predicates (for markers, invariants, initialization, guards, etc) are supported.
+Only limited forms of predicates (for markers, invariants, initialization, guards, initial values of boolean variables, right hand sides of assignments, etc) are supported.
 The supported predicates are:

-- Boolean literals (true, false). - Discrete/input/algebraic boolean variables (x, for x a discrete, input, or algebraic variable with a boolean type). - Boolean constants (x, for x a constant with a boolean type). - Locations (aut.loc, for aut and automaton and loc a location of that automaton). - The unary inverse operator (not) on a supported predicate. - The binary logical conjunction (and) on two supported predicates. - The binary logical disjunction (or) on two supported predicates. - The binary logical implication (=>) on two supported predicates. - The binary logical bi-conditional (<=>) on two supported predicates. - The binary equality comparison (=) on two supported predicates, or on two supported integer or enumeration expressions. - The binary inequality comparison (!=) on two supported predicates, or on two supported integer or enumeration expressions. - The binary less than comparison (<) on two supported integer expressions. - The binary less than or equal comparison (<=) on two supported integer expressions. - The binary greater than comparison (>) on two supported integer expressions. - The binary greater than or equal comparison (>=) on two supported integer expressions. - Conditional expressions (if expressions) with supported guard and resulting value predicates. - Switch expressions with supported control value and resulting value predicates.
+- Boolean literals (true, false). - Discrete and input boolean variables (x, for x a discrete or input variable with a boolean type). - Algebraic boolean variables with supported predicates as their values (x, for x an algebraic variable with a boolean type). - Boolean constants (x, for x a constant with a boolean type). - Locations (aut.loc, for aut and automaton and loc a location of that automaton). - The unary inverse operator (not) on a supported predicate. - The binary logical conjunction (and) on two supported predicates. - The binary logical disjunction (or) on two supported predicates. - The binary logical implication (=>) on two supported predicates. - The binary logical bi-conditional (<=>) on two supported predicates. - The binary equality comparison (=) on two supported predicates, or on two supported integer or enumeration expressions. - The binary inequality comparison (!=) on two supported predicates, or on two supported integer or enumeration expressions. - The binary less than comparison (<) on two supported integer expressions. - The binary less than or equal comparison (<=) on two supported integer expressions. - The binary greater than comparison (>) on two supported integer expressions. - The binary greater than or equal comparison (>=) on two supported integer expressions. - Conditional expressions (if expressions) with supported guard and resulting value predicates. - Switch expressions with supported control value and resulting value predicates.